NeuralEnsemble/neurotune/doc/some_examples.rst

    between the code snippets.

-This means that we will provide our model with a csv file containing time vs voltage data and Optimal Neuron will analyse this file and extract features automatically.
+This means that we will provide our model with a csv file containing time vs voltage data and Neurotune will analyse this file and extract features automatically.
 This convenience makes it a good place to start.

-These examples are located in the examples module of Optimal Neuron, you should also use some raw data (or the csv file provided) to test out your own model.
+These examples are located in the examples module of Neurotune, you should also use some raw data (or the csv file provided) to test out your own model.